HausemasterIssue/The-Trolls/README.md

 # The Trolls
-These are a little collection of some java programs that **_perry_** made that you can use to troll your friends with.
+These are a little collection of some java programs that **_perry_** and I made that you can use to troll your friends with.
 They may be chinese or need fixing, if so just make a pull request. :trollface:

 **_You can skid and paste these into whatever you want I do not care_**.